-Therefore, due to the proximity of Crawford Lake and a tributary of Bronte Creek, much of the study corridor has potential for recovery of Aboriginal cultural material.
+Therefore, due to the proximity a tributary of Bronte Creek, the study corridor has potential for recovery of Aboriginal cultural material.

 2.3 Land-Use History

 2.3.1 Township Survey and Settlement

 The study corridor is located in the within the Township of Nelson, Halton County.
 Historical research revealed that the land which encompasses the Township of Nelson contains a long and well-documented history extending to the early nineteenth century.